-Share with your service member the things you are thankful for, including the fact that they are fighting for their country in a foreign land.
+Don’t forget to share with your service member the things you are thankful for, including the fact that they are fighting for their country.
 You can include some of your favorite memories and remind them of how much you love them and can’t wait until they return.
-Consider including kids, other family and friends’ Thankful lists as well.
+Consider including kids, other family and friends’ lists as well.

 Fall is all about the leaves changing and the weather cooling.
 Send some pictures of the season by playing in leaves or dressing the kids in their cool-weather gear such as scarves, gloves and boots.
 Have kids make hand print turkeys or draw pictures.
 Even little touches like a few pressed fall leaves from the backyard will turn the holiday spirit up a notch!

 Some families host an early celebration and film it for their service member to watch during their own Thanksgiving meal.
 Send some personal messages to your service member and give them a glimpse of your Thanksgiving fixings.

 What else do you do to give your service member a great Thanksgiving?